-We collect annual data on economic development and political regimes for as many countries and as far back as possible.
+We use annual data on economic development and political regimes for as many countries and as far back as possible.
 The resulting panel is unbalanced, partly because of data availability and partly because countries do not enter the data set until their year of independence.
 The Data Appendix at the end of the paper provides more detailed definitions and sources of all variables used in the empirical analysis.

-For each country i and year t in our data set, we observe output (GDP) per capita, $y{i,t}$ in the data set compiled by Angus Maddison and his collaborators (see Maddison, 2001).
-Uninterrupted data are available from 2000 backwards for most countries, as far back as to 1870 for a number of countries, and to 1850 for some countries.
-Per capita output is always measured in natural logarithms.
+As mentioned in the introduction, we observe output (GDP) per capita, $y{i,t}$ for country i and year t in the Maddison set (Maddison, 2001).
+Uninterrupted data are available from 2000 backwards for most countries, as far back as to 1870 for a number of countries, and to 1820 for a few countries.
+We always express per capita output in terms of natural logarithms.

 The state of democracy of country i in year t, $a{i,t}$ is defined in two alternative ways.
 As in the model, we treat the political regime as a binary variable.
-Our first definition of democracy is based on the Polity IV data set and is available for all countries above 1/2 million inhabitants from 1800 until 2000.
+Our main definition of democracy is based on the Polity IV data set, available for all countries above 1/2 million inhabitants from 1800 until 2000.
 Specifically, we set $a{i,t} = 1$ if the polity2 variable takes a strictly positive value, and $a{i,t} = 0$ otherwise.
 This variable has a maximum of 10 and a minimum of -10, depending on the status of six different aspects of political institutions, with a focus on executive powers, executive selection and the freedom of elections.
 The regime transitions implied by this definition are typically non-trivial and accord well with common interpretations of political history.

-Our second definition of democracy is based on Boix and Rosato's (2001) extension of the measure constructed by Przeworski et al (2000).
+Our secondary definition of democracy is based on Boix and Rosato's (2001) extension of the measure constructed by Przeworski et al (2000).
 It is a more narrow measure than the Polity variable, which emphasizes the turnover of political power in free and fair elections.
 This binary variable is available from 1800 until 1994.
-In a few instances, the Boix and Rosato variable is missing while the Polity IV variable is not (for instance, Boix and Rosato do not attempt to code transition years, while polity2 interpolates such years).
+In a few instances, the Boix and Rosato variable is missing while the Polity IV variable is not (for instance, Boix and

+Rosato do not attempt to code transition years, while polity2 interpolates such years).
 In such cases, we supplement the Boix and Rosato definition with the Polity IV definition.